 Michigan Dog Owner Liability Under Michigan Law

 Dogs, as the saying goes, are often man’s best friend.
 Sometimes, however, they become man’s household liability.
-Some incidents may even necessitate the aid of a dog bite lawyer.
+Some incidents may even necessitate the assistance of a dog bite lawyer.

-If you’re concerned about a dog owner’s liability in the state of Michigan, contact Cochran, Kroll & Associates, P.C. for a no obligation consultation.
+If you’re concerned about a dog owner’s liability in the state of Michigan, contact Cochran, Kroll & Associates, P.C. for a free consultation.